fabiojmendes/Autosys/README.md

 - Interface with the wiegand keypad for user input.
 - Activate the relay to open the door circuit.
-- Send mqtt audit messages for any door user interaction.
+- Send MQTT audit messages for any door user interaction.
 Successful or not.
-- Receive mqtt messages for new or removed user codes and store them locally in flash.
+- Receive MQTT messages for new or removed user codes and store them locally in flash.
 - Send metrics of the current operation (heap and flash size) for observability purposes.

 The [doorsys-protocol](https://github.com/fabiojmendes/doorsys-protocol)
 repository contains the protocol messages exchanged between the firmware and the